Blog Details

 Injuries, obesity, or bone spurs may cause a pinched nerve in your hip.
 Pinched nerves in the hip may resolve by themselves in a few days if they are the result of an injury.
 If the condition does not improve within a few days, then you should seek medical attention as soon as possible.

-How Does A Pinched Nerve Occur?
+How Does a Pinched Nerve Occur?

 Tissue or bone can compress nerves in certain circumstances, resulting in symptoms.